The 15 actors who are favourites to become the next James Bond - including Outlander's Sam Heughan

-Next James Bond: These are the 15 actors who are the bookies' favourites to become 007 - including Scots Richard Madden and Outlander's Sam Heughan
+Next James Bond: Here are the 15 actors who are favourites to become 007 - including Outlander star Sam Heughan and Scot Richard Madden

 It’s one of the hottest roles in cinema – and a range of famous faces are currently in the frame to play the British spy.